coecms/cms-wiki/Wiki/starting/starting-leaving.md

 ## Institutional account

-Most universities will close your university and e-mail account.
+Most universities will close your university and e-mail account after you leave.
 Often university data services are accessible only via your university account.
-If that is the case, you need to arrange access for yourself by contacting the IT services or the CI of projects that you used to deposit data before you leave.
-Specifics on university data services and advice on what happens when you leave can be found following the relevant link in the data services page.
+In this case, you need to arrange access for yourself by contacting the IT services or the CI of projects that you used to deposit data before you leave.
+Specifics of university data services and advice on what happens when you leave can be found by following the relevant link in the data services page.